 If you’ve decided to purchase an external keyboard, also consider adding these two items to your shopping cart:

-- HomeDoReMi Keyboard Cleaner - which helps remove dust, hair, and crumbs from the surface of a keyboard.
+- ColorCoral Keyboard Cleaner Universal Cleaning Gel – helps remove dust, hair, and crumbs from the surface of a keyboard.

-- MECO Cleaning Kits Tools for Keyboard - which helps clear off dirt from inside the keyboard.
+- MECO Rechargeable Mini Vacuum – helps clear off the dirt from inside the keyboard.